 Horses are many wonderful things, but clean is not one of them.
-They sweat in summer and get muddy in winter, and in either case that leads to bathing.
-Whether your horse-washing area is as simple as a bucket, sponge and tree to tie the horse to, or as swank as a fully enclosed wash stall with warm water and heaters, your wash area sees lots of use year-round.
+They sweat and get muddy, which leads to them needing a bath.
+Whether your horse-washing area is as simple as a bucket, sponge and tree to tie the horse to, or as swank as a fully enclosed wash stall with a boom arm hose, warm water and heaters, your wash area sees lots of use year-round.
 Here’s how to make it as user-friendly as possible.

 Well-designed wash facilities are appreciated by staff that use them every day, and boarders give weight to a barn’s bathing amenities.
-Warm water and concrete will cost you up front, but they may earn you clients in the long run.
+A tank or tankless hot water heater and concrete will cost you up front, but they will earn you clients appreciation in the long run.

 Your plan should consider the following: